tmzint/pysnap/README.md

 pysnap.py -a -30 -y 30 -d 3
-Tile current focused window to the Left (full vertical, half horizontal), with an height offset over the full vertical span of -30px (30px horizontal taskbar) and an x offset of 30 (taskbar at the top of the screen).
+Tile current focused window to the Left (full vertical, half horizontal), with an height offset over the full vertical span of -30px (30px horizontal taskbar) and an y offset of 30 (taskbar at the top of the screen).

 rc.xml
 ------